 18495 Currant Creek Road, Cedaredge, Colorado, 81413

 This off-grid property consists of 181 total acres that borders BLM.
 The property lies north of Cedaredge, CO in the Currant Creek drainage above Cactus Park.
 The property has been mostly fenced and locked gates ensure privacy.
 The Grand Mesa National Forest connects to the BLM, but no public access exists from the access road ensuring your privacy.
 The improvements consist of a camper/trailer inside of a wood framed enclosure, an outhouse and a metal building with workshop, storage and is large enough to store your ATV or side x side.
 The camper is a 1993 ALJO Alliance Trailer, 29’ X 8’ with an efficient solar unit with a generator backup and a cistern provides water.
 Numerous elk, deer, black bear and other wildlife frequent this property and the surrounding area.
+The property may also be further subdivided into 35-40 acre parcels.

 If you are seeking an off-grid compound with plenty of privacy in an incredible mountain setting and is definitely worthy of your attention.
 The road leading to this off-grid property has 3 locked gates.
 While there is no winter maintenance on part of the access road, it is well-maintained and could be accessible throughout the year with a little snow plowing from time to time.
 The enclosed building around the camper provides additional shelter and has a wood burning stove, sitting and viewing area with passive solar windows, water and solar electricity.
 This secluded off-grid property will certainly appeal to the survivalist and prepper minded individuals.
 A separate solar powered electric fence surrounds the improvements to keep cattle and wildlife at bay.